gokhangencer/appnav/README.md

 * windows + \  or system try icon to open

-* double click or select task and enter to switch
+* double click or select task and press enter to switch